Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Discussion

 In this work, we have focused on the spectrum of gravitational waves produced by a thermal system at momenta in the vicinity of the maximum of the emission rate.
 At very small momenta, the emission rate is solely controlled by the shear viscosity of the system~\cite{ghiglieri2015gravitational}.
 Since viscosity is dominated by the least interacting degrees of freedom~\cite{Arnold:2000dr}, we have not explored this region with our strong coupling computation.
-In addition, the rate of gravitational wave emission is extremely small for those small frequencies, much smaller than other known sources of stochastic gravitational-waves~\cite{ghiglieri2015gravitational,ghiglieri2020gravitational,ringwald2021gravitational}.
+In addition, the rate of gravitational-wave emission is extremely small for those small frequencies, much smaller than other known sources of stochastic gravitational waves~\cite{ghiglieri2015gravitational,ghiglieri2020gravitational,ringwald2021gravitational}.
 On the contrary, the maximum of the spectrum is more sensitive to interacting degrees of freedom.
-As our calculation shows, the qualitative features of the thermally produced gravitational wave spectrum are very similar for the two extreme microscopic pictures of the plasma constituents described by the $\lambda\rightarrow 0$ and $\lambda \rightarrow\infty$ limits of $\N=4$ SYM.
+As our calculation shows, the qualitative features of the thermally-produced gravitational-wave spectrum are very similar for the two extreme microscopic pictures of the plasma constituents described by the $\lambda\rightarrow 0$ and $\lambda \rightarrow\infty$ limits of $\N=4$ SYM.
 Nevertheless, there are quantitative differences between those two extremes.

-For very weakly coupled plasmas, the emission rate of gravitational waves is suppressed by the coupling, since this radiation cannot be produced in the absence of matter interaction.
+For very weakly-coupled plasmas, the emission rate of gravitational waves is suppressed by the smallness of the coupling, since this radiation cannot be produced in the absence of matter interaction.
 Naively, the perturbative spectrum is proportional to $\lambda$, but the complicated infrared dynamics of gauge theory plasmas alters this behaviour as a consequence of the emergence of the Debye mass scale.
-As the coupling increases the emission rate also increases.
+As the coupling increases, so does the emission rate.
 However, it is hard to assess whether this growth should be monotonous with the coupling constant.
-Nevertheless, the strong coupling computation provides a natural benchmark to to estimate the maximum strength of the emission rate, at least for $\N=4$ SYM.
-In this paper, we have compared this limit with extrapolation of the leading order perturbative calculation to intermediate values of the coupling.
-While for the large values of the coupling we have considered, next-to-leading order correction should be significant, these results provide us with a second reference to asses the spectrum.
+Nevertheless, the strong coupling computation provides a natural benchmark to estimate the maximum strength of the emission rate, at least for $\N=4$ SYM.
+In this paper, we have compared this limit with extrapolation of the leading-order perturbative calculation to intermediate values of the coupling.
+Even though next-to-leading order correction should be significant for the large values of the coupling we have considered, these results provide us with a second reference to assess the spectrum.